lint-staged/lint-staged/README.md

 ## Reformatting the code

-Tools like ESLint/TSLint or stylefmt can reformat your code according to an appropriate config by running `eslint --fix`/`tslint --fix`.
+Tools like [Prettier](https://prettier.io), ESLint/TSLint, or stylefmt can reformat your code according to an appropriate config by running `prettier --write`/`eslint --fix`/`tslint --fix`.
 After the code is reformatted, we want it to be added to the same commit.
 This can be done using following config:

 ```json
 {